Disputed Claim Amount definition

 Disputed Claim Amount means the amount set forth in the proof of claim relating to a Disputed Claim or an amount estimated pursuant to an order of the Bankruptcy Court in respect of a Disputed Claim in accordance with Section 502(c) of the Bankruptcy Code.

-Disputed Claim Amount means (a) if a liquidated amount is set forth in the Proof of Claim relating to a Disputed Claim: (i) the liquidated amount set forth in the Proof of Claim relating to the Disputed Claim, (ii) an amount agreed to by the Debtor or the Reorganized Debtor, as applicable, and the holder of such Disputed Claim, or (iii) if a request for estimation is Filed by any party, the amount at which such Disputed Claim is estimated by the Court; (b) if no liquidated amount is set forth in the Proof of Claim relating to a Disputed Claim:
+Disputed Claim Amount means (a) if a liquidated amount is set forth in the proof of claim relating to a Disputed Claim, (i) the liquidated amount set forth in the proof of claim relating to the Disputed Claim; (ii) an amount agreed to by the Debtor and the holder of such Disputed Claim; or (iii) if a request for estimation is filed by the Reorganizing Debtors or the Disbursing Agent, the amount at which such Claim is estimated by the Bankruptcy Court; (b) if no liquidated amount is set forth in the Proof of Claim relating to a Disputed Claim, (i) an amount agreed to in writing by the Debtor and the holder of such Disputed Claim, (ii) the amount estimated by the Bankruptcy Court with respect to such Disputed Claim or (iii) zero, if neither of

 Examples of Disputed Claim Amount in a sentence